 You’re going to love this one because the flavors are similar to a Tom Gai Soup.
 But it’s more subtle because there’s no curry paste involved, and that makes it something the entire family can enjoy.

 There are also no tricky ingredients to track down either, just easy-to-find ingredients at your local grocery store.
-I wanted to keep this one a extra simple recipe that has so much addictive flavor, you’re going to want to put it the menu weekly!
+I wanted to keep this one an extra simple recipe that has so much yummy flavor, you’re going to want to put it on your menu weekly!

 This recipe is on the saucy side, so it’s extra good with freshly steamed rice.
-But if you prefer a thicker sauce, you can either thicken it with a starch of your choice, or remove the chicken and reduce it down.
+But if you prefer a thicker sauce, you can either thicken it with a starch of your choice or remove the chicken and reduce it down.

-We love all the sauce which is the consistency of a thin curry piled over the above mentioned rice, with loads of roasted or steamed veggies.
+We love all the sauce which is the consistency of a thin curry piled over the above-mentioned rice, with loads of roasted or steamed veggies.
 This way you have that wonderful coconut-lime flavor infusing your whole plate!

 - Onion, Garlic, & Ginger – These 3 make up quite a bit of the savory backdrop of flavor in this sauce.
 And the ginger is especially important as it pairs so well with the coconut and lime.

 - Chili – This one is optional, but we like to add a sliced red chili for just a touch of heat.
 But feel free to leave it out, or add more depending on your preference.
 If you don’t have or can’t find fresh red chilis, you can also use red pepper flakes to taste.